johopki/lxc-flexget-transmission/README.md

 ##Flexget and Transmission on Ubuntu 16.04 Container in LXC

+Be kind.
+This is my first Github project and tutorial and don't harass me for using nano.
+Its been good for me for almost ten years now.

 For these purposes, I will be logging in to my host as root

 ###Install LXC